GoogleCloudPlatform/podcast/site/content/post/episode-50-helm-with-michelle-noorali-and-matthew-butcher/index.md

 [Mark](https://twitter.com/Neurotic) is attending [Unite](https://unite.unity.com/2016/los-angeles),
 the Unity conference in Los Angeles, CA on November 1st.

-{{< transcript "FRANCESC: Hi, and welcome to episode number 50 of the weekly Google Cloud Platform Podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 50 of the weekly Google Cloud Podcast.
 I am Francesc Campoy, and I'm here with my colleague Mark Mandel.
 Hey, Mark.
 How are you doing?" >}}
 MARK: I'm a bit sleepy, but I'm good.

 [LAUGHTER]